 It was Kuwahara’s top of the line, hand built bicycle and is built on an Ishiwata quad butted tube set and has been fitted with a Suntour drivetrain, vintage Blackburn racks, and is topped with a Brooks B17 Imperial demo saddle that I tested before their release.

-In the world of hand built bicycles there are but a hand full of builders who can be called masters and among those, Ron Cooper is regarded to be the best of them all and now, in his seventies, he continues to hand build bicycles in his shop in England.
+In the world of hand built bicycles there are but a hand full of builders who can be called masters and among those, Ron Cooper was regarded to be the best of them all.
+He passed away in December 2012 at the age of 80 and continued to work right until the time of his death.

 This bicycle is amazing in every detail and the frame and fork are without flaw or equal, and the attention to detail is amazing.
 The parts are a mix of Suntour, Sugino, Campagnolo, and Zeus and are pieces I considered to be the best of their era.